krake747/hangar-747/dotnet/SkyOps.Api/README.md

 ## Docker Image

-Execute from root directory the following command to build Docker image:
+Execute from the root directory the following command to build a Docker image:

 ```docker
 docker build -t skyops-api:latest -f SkyOps.Api/Dockerfile .